nickzoic/nick.zoic.org/art/journey-onward-apple-2-and-me/index.md

 In the box were DOS 3.1 and 3.3 master disks, some utilities and lots and lots of games.

+You can try Apple 2 software out in your browser using the excellent [apple2js](https://github.com/whscullin/apple2js), or by loading up the Apple 2 ROMs into [MAME](https://mamedev.org/).

 I have fond memories of very simple games like
 [Apple Cider Spider](htps://en.wikipedia.org/wiki/Apple_Cider_Spider) and [Conan: Hall of Volta](https://en.wikipedia.org/wiki/Conan:_Hall_of_Volta),